FaZeDrug/cse15l-lab-reports/labreport3.md

 **Interesting Ways to Use `grep`**

-# 1) `-v` to print the lines that do not match the pattern
+# 1) `-v` to print the lines that do not match a word

-Using the option `grep -v [pattern] [file] ` will print the lines that do not match the given pattern in that file.
+Using the option `grep -v [pattern] [file] ` will print the lines that do not match the given pattern (or word) in that file.
 This command is useful because you can narrow down your search by filtering out lines that match the pattern, and return the lines that do not have that line.
 It is almost like an inverted search tool!

 I found the -v option of `grep` through ChatGPT.